 Yes.
 All startups that participate in the Rice Business Plan Competition will be judged based on their potential investablity.
-To be eligible to compete, you must be seeking funding or capital (in the next 12 months).
+To be eligible to compete, you must be seeking funding or capital (currently or in the next 12 months).

 As long as you meet the eligibility requirements, yes!
 The Rice Business Plan Competition is a global competition with startups competing from universities all over the world.

-The pitching and presenting startup that competes at the RBPC must contain at least two team members (and up to four team members); all must be current students, and at least one must be a current graduate-level student.
+The pitching and presenting startups that compete at the RBPC must contain at least two team members who will travel to Rice University to compete.
+Each startup can have up to four team members at the RBPC, but all must be current students, and at least one must be a current graduate-level student.

 - At least two student members must participate in every round of the RBPC, and one of those must be a graduate student.
 Up to 4 student members can participate.
 The exception is the Elevator Pitch Competition, where only one student (any student member) can present.